snagaraj0/Hi-C/README.md

    python pairspark.py full_path_to_fastq_mate1_directory full_path_to_fastq_mate2_directory full_path_to_sam_output_directory memory_to_Executor(in GB) driver_Memory(in GB)          max_cores_for_process executor_instances mapper_specific_options logging

-   Make sure that the full_path_to_sam_output_directory contains the prefix file:.
+   Make sure that the full_path_to_sam_output_directory contains the prefix file: and that the SAM output directory does not already exist(remove it if it does).
 Executor and        driver memory should end with G to indicate Gigabytes or MB to indicate megabytes.
    The logging parameter should be passed either a Y or N for Yes or No.

    Example: python pairspark.py /s1/snagaraj/project_env/SRR639031_1.fastq /s1/snagaraj/project_env/SRR639031_2.fastq file:/s1/snagaraj/output/pair 20G 100G 100 2 "/s1/snagaraj/bowtie2/bowtie2 --no-hd --no-sq -p 2 -x /s1/snagaraj/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/genome --interleaved -"